armory/docs/content/en/armory-enterprise/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-26-5.md

 ## Required Halyard or Operator version

 To install, upgrade, or configure Armory 2.26.5, use one of the following tools:

-To install, upgrade, or configure Armory 2.26.4, use one of the following tools:
 ​
 - Armory-extended Halyard 1.12 or later
   - 2.26.x is the last minor release that you can use Halyard to install or manage.
 Future releases require the Armory Operator.
 For more information, see [Halyard Deprecation]({{< ref "halyard-deprecation" >}}).